ThinkLikeWater/Grid_Interface-/README.md

 "pyinstaller --onefile main.py" will build you application pythonProject/dist/main.exe

 ---
-## Also you can just run main.py file, it will open application as well.
+## Also you can just run main.py file, it will open application as well, without buildging.